 - Please seek advice regarding the necessary processes.

-- It is only the Local Heritage Database which is managed by the Townsville City Council.
+- It is only Schedule 7 Places of cultural heritage value in Townsville City Plan which is managed by the Townsville City Council.

 What is the implication of a locally heritage listed item